 Getting off the train in Cully, a small village huddled around its church on the lake shore, our Swiss vineyard experience starts right away.
 Behind the railway tracks, whre lines and lines of vines stand on narrow terraces.

 A dry stone wall usually divides them from the next terrace.
 And another one, and another one.
 Vineyards as far as you can see.
-The hillside is also dotted with more picturesque small villages.
+More picturesque small villages dot the hillside.

 Many of them will open their cellars around 5 pm to visitors, to taste their wines and buy them.
 In most cases, people buy by the box, but of course you can always buy a single bottle.